 Some examples might include athletic achievement, physical beauty, awards and recognition, fame, money, houses, cars, or the newest electronic gadgets.

 Allow the group to discuss.
+You might want them to consider how investing too much in temporary things is like pouring money into a broken phone when you are going to get a new one in a few days.
 Most of us would consider it an unwise investment to pour a lot of money into a phone we would only have for a few days.
 Likewise, since our life here on earth is so short compared to eternity in heaven, it makes a lot more sense to store up our treasures in heaven where they will last for eternity.

 FOR FURTHER STUDY